52 weeks of seasonal eating meal plans for 2021, based on my personal diet, are detailed below, week-by-week and season by season.

 The Seasonal Living Framework

 Want to dig even deeper into the rich soil of seasonal living?
 Check out the Seasonal Living Framework and download the Workbook!
 It’s also a free resource to help you create your seasonal life.
 I hope you find it useful, perhaps healing.

 Be sure to sign up for our weekly newsletter.
 It will support you in creating a seasonal lifestyle that places your daily meals in the context of your whole day.
 It’s a wellness strategy I’ve practiced for years, and I find it healing to body, mind, and soul!

 The members of our tribe are knowledgeable and talented!
 They are eager to share and learn.
 I think it is just the right place for you, too!

 Check out our Facebook Group.
 It’s a community of gardeners and cooks who are eager to share what they know and get tips from others.

 - What is seasonal living?

-Seasonal living is a lifestyle grounded in nature’s time through gardening, cooking, natural wellness practices, and community involvement.
+Seasonal living is a lifestyle grounded in nature's time through gardening, cooking, natural wellness practices, community involvement, and archetypal astrology.
 It is slow living, sensual living, sustainable living.

 - What is seasonal eating?